janelia-embedded/nvidia_jetson_setup/README.md

 7. Wait 2 seconds and release the RECOVERY FORCE button.

+8. Press "ctrl-alt-t" to open a new terminal.

-8. Run lsusb on host PC to make sure NVidia Corp. device is listed.
+9. Type "lsusb" then press "Enter" to make sure NVidia Corp. device is listed.

+10. Type "exit" then press "Enter" to close new terminal.

 ### Install on Jetson Board